Sherman5A/apple-silicon/report/report.md

 192 KB of instruction cache compared to Zen 3's 32 KB.
 Level 2 cache typically exceeds Zen 3 at lower core counts.
 However, level 3 cache is around equal [@anandtech-firestorm; @anandtech-zen-3].
-Overall, Firestorm has high instructions-per-clock, that run at lower clock rates, resulting in high efficiency.
+Overall, Firestorm has high instructions-per-clock, which run at lower clock rates, resulting in high efficiency.
 However, the design's high width and large cache decreases yields from fabrication plants, increasing costs.
 The costs are mitigated through Apple's vertical integration.